jingz/Cards/README.md

-IELTS
+Cards
 =====

-IELTS for Thai who wants to take IELTS

-## Includes
-- Word list
-- Vocabuary for writing
+Memorize what I learn.

-It's designed to import to [Anki](https://apps.ankiweb.net/).
+It's designed for import to [Anki](https://apps.ankiweb.net/).